spicyjack/idgasm-sql/docs/notes.md

 ## WADTools Project Notes ##

 ### App Definition ###
+Tool will:
+- Read WAD file
+- Parse WAD directory structure, looking for levels (for indexing), and textures/things (for cataloging)
+- Write out binary format index file when requested
+- Write out a catalog file/database when requested
+- See `mayhem/docs.git/mayhem.md` for more info on the Indexer and Cataloger

 Indexer definition
 - Counts number of levels in a WAD
 - Determines what game the WAD is for (by level number, and/or things in WAD)